elisedl1/DeformView/CONTRIBUTING.md

 ## Sample Data

-Example data (transformation file; moving and source images) have been included under the 'TestData' folder.
+Example data (transformation file; moving and source images) have been included under the `TestData` folder.

 ## Contribute